bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Or valid.
 One person sees one 64-byte transaction.
-The other person sees two other transactions doesn't matter what size they are yeah and right if these two transactions are invalid but the 64-byte one is valid yeah then you come to a different conclusion at the block.
+The other person sees two other transactions doesn't matter what size they are

+Aaron van Wirdum: 00:39:09

+Yeah

+Sjors Provoost: 00:39:09

+And...

+Aaron van Wirdum: 00:39:09

+Right

+Sjors Provoost: 00:39:10

+If these two transactions are invalid but the 64-byte one is valid

+Aaron van Wirdum: 00:39:14

+Yeah

+Sjors Provoost: 00:39:15

+Then you come to a different conclusion at the block.

 Aaron van Wirdum: 00:39:19